Chance-Constrained DC Optimal Power Flow Using Constraint-Informed Statistical Estimation: Constraint-Informed Reformulation

 The reformulation of the line flow constraint~\eqref{eq:cc_cinform_cdf_form_line_flow} follows a similar idea to that of the power generation constraint~\eqref{eq:cc_cinform_cdf_form}, where we need a constraint analogous to \eqref{eq: mean_condition}:

-Convexity of the reformulation, however, requires the additional assumption that the component-specific covariance matrices of $\boldeta_l$ share the same covariance matrix\footnote{This is supported by standard statistical software; e.g., \texttt{spherical} or \texttt{tied} covariance in the \texttt{sklearn.mixture} Python package.}: $\hat{\bC}_k = \tau_k^2 \hat{\bC}_0$.
+Convexity of the reformulation, however, requires the additional assumption that the component-specific covariance matrices of $\boldeta_l$ share the same covariance matrix\footnote{This is supported by standard statistical software; e.g., \texttt{spherical} or \texttt{tied} covariance in the \texttt{sklearn.mixture} Python package.
+In our experiments, the \texttt{tied} structure achieved nearly identical log-likelihoods to unrestricted covariances while using fewer parameters, and this advantage is particularly pronounced when data are scarce.}: $\hat{\bC}_k = \tau_k^2 \hat{\bC}_0$.
+Relaxing this assumption for $\boldeta_l$ would require introducing binary variables to handle arbitrary component covariances~\cite{dey2025solving}, destroying convexity and real-time applicability of the method.
 Utilizing techniques similar to \eqref{eqref:M1k} and \eqref{eqref:M1k_aux}, we obtain:

 Here, $\delta_l \geq 0$ is an auxiliary decision variable satisfying the convex second-order cone constraint:

 A detailed derivation can be found in~\cite[Proposition~1]{fathabad2023asymptotically}.
 The resulting CC-OPF problem, with reformulated power generation and line flow limits, is a second-order cone convex optimization problem that can be solved using commercial solvers.
 A complete formulation can be found in Appendix~\ref{sec:appendix_reformulation}.